ni/python-styleguide/README.md

 `ni-python-styleguide` aims to keep the configuration to a bare minimum (none wherever possible).
 However there are some situations you might need to configure the tool.

+### Fix

+To `fix` issues `ni-python-styleguide` can generically fix, run with `fix` subcommand.
+This will run black and sort imports.
+Alternatively, you can run `fix` with the `--aggressive` option and it is the same as fix except it  is run multiple times...\<something about running multiple times and throwing in exclusions\>.

 #### When using `setup.py`

 If you're using `setup.py`, you'll need to set your app's import names for import sorting.